zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 ## Outcomes/Conclusions
 What will the audience get out of this talk?
 What do I want them to come away with?
-Determine if Dark is useful for you to use as a programming language.
+This is for programmer folks that want to make a nice, mostly automated profile page for personal or professional use.
+The goal is for someone to come in with the idea and leave with a working site.

 ## Outline
 - Greetings!